subiabre/accountant/README.md

 ```bash
 composer run-script database-start
 ```

+And you're ready to go and account.
+However, you may like to be able to access your accouning data from anywhere on the machine:

 ### Setting up `reck` globally
 Aditionally, and since this application is entirely console-based, on *nix systems you can create a symlink so you can run this app from anywhere.